We bring the audience and dance together by showcasing the diversity of dance art and culture. Learn more about us on this page.

 A House for all Dance

-Dance House Helsinki opened in 2022 as Finland’s only performance and event venue dedicated solely to dance.
-We provide high level facilities for a diverse, year-round program, bringing together Finnish and international dance, circus, and other performing arts under one roof.
+Dance House Helsinki, opened in 2022, is Finland’s most significant performance and event venue dedicated to dance.
+We provide world-class facilities for a diverse, year-round programme and bring together Finnish and international dance, circus, and other performing arts under one roof.

 Contact us